Behtash-BehinAein/spatial_temporal_1/README.md

 # spatial_temporal_1
-contains spatial temporal data for various users
+Contains spatial temporal data for various users.
+There are time stamps along with geographical coordinates for each user.
+Each user has its own json file.